giordano1985/git.Rubrica.Infosons/README.md

 name2;surname2;address2;phone2;age2
 .........

 they will be retrieved at any subsequent run of the application.
-If the file doesn't exist, the application runs and behaves without problems, but it won't save any informations.
+If the file doesn't exist, the application runs and behaves without problems, but it won't save anything.